 You can use those hints to extend your Las Vegas 3 days itinerary or to spend some time during the sunny days out of the city.
 There is plenty of places to visit near Las Vegas by car just an hour or two drive, and it might be a good idea to visit them if you are already in the sin city.
 Let’s briefly describe our best recommendations:

-Grand Canyon – It might be not the best idea to drive to Grand Canyon, but still, it’s a trendy destination reachable from Las Vegas.
+Grand Canyon – Visiting Grand Canyon is a lifetime experience.
+It’s a trendy destination reachable from Las Vegas.
 The best, but also the most expensive option, is a helicopter tour.
-It might offer options like Canyon Wind Dancer Helicopter Tour ($500+) or just little longer but cheaper Las Vegas to Grand Canyon West by Coach and Helicopter ($300+).
+It might offer options like Canyon Wind Dancer Helicopter Tour ($500+) or just a little longer but cheaper Las Vegas to Grand Canyon West by Coach and Helicopter ($300+).
 To save your valuable time, you can even book a tour with hotel pick-up and drop-off.
 The other option is to go for a Grand Canyon West Bus Tour.
 Or you can do it yourself – it is just 2 hours drive from Las Vegas.

 Lake Mead – This 30 minutes drive destination offers a lot, but is barely known to people visiting Las Vegas.
-Except for quite a popular Hoover Dam with the Powerplant Tour, you have a couple of hot springs, plenty of water activities (houseboat, scuba dive, kayaks or fishing) and hikes.
-Everyone can find something for himself in this paradise.
-If you want to go with organized tour, please check Hoover Dam and Lake Mead Lunch Cruise.
+Except for quite a popular Hoover Dam with the Powerplant Tour, you have a couple of hot springs, plenty of water activities (houseboat, scuba dive, kayaks, or fishing), and hikes.
+Everyone can find something for themselves in this paradise.
+If you want to go on an organized tour, please check Lake Mead ATV Tour.
 We definitely recommend it!

-Las Vegas Photo Shoot Locations – check best spots for photos in sin city.
+Las Vegas Photo Shoot Locations – check the best spots for photos in sin city.

 Arizona Natural Hot Springs – go for half a day hike to beautiful hot springs!

-Grand Canyon Viewpoints South Rim – spend a day in Grand Canyon.
+Grand Canyon Viewpoints South Rim – spend a day in Grand Canyon and prepare for a great tip.